-Best Mint Alternative for Canadians in 2026
+5 Best Mint Alternatives for Canadians in 2026 (Free & Paid)

 Mint shut down in January 2024, leaving millions of Canadians scrambling for alternatives.
 Here's what actually works - with screenshots, pricing, and honest comparisons.